Brandon300055/-censor-the--censor/README.md

+# Censor the Censort
-# Removes annoying propagand form Youtube and Twitter.
+Removes annoying propagand form Youtube and Twitter.